New strong lensing modelling of SDSS J2222+2745 enhanced with VLT/MUSE spectroscopy: Conclusions

 \section{Conclusions}

-SDSS J2222+2745, at $z=0.489$, is one of the few currently known lens clusters hosting (six) multiple images of a background ($z=2.801$) quasar, with measured time delays between two image pairs \citep{Dahle2015, Dyrland2019}.
+SDSS J2222+2745, at $z=0.489$, is one of the few currently known lens clusters that host multiple images (six) of a background quasar ($z=2.801$) with measured time delays between two image pairs \citep{Dahle2015, Dyrland2019}.
 In order to exploit this particular lens cluster as a robust cosmological probe, a high-precision and accurate lens model is crucial.
-As a first step towards future cosmological analyses, in this work we have presented and used recent VLT/MUSE spectroscopic observations over the SDSS J2222+2745 core.
+As a first step towards future cosmological analyses, in this work we have presented and used recent VLT/MUSE spectroscopic observations of the SDSS J2222+2745 core.
 In combination with archival multi-band HST imaging, we have been able to securely identify more than 30 cluster members and confirm the redshift values of three multiple image families.
-Based on this new data, we have built a refined strong lensing model of the galaxy cluster SDSS J2222+2745 with the parametric software \texttt{lenstool} \citep{Jullo2007}.
+Based on these new data, we have built a refined SL model of the galaxy cluster SDSS J2222+2745 with the parametric software \texttt{lenstool} \citep{Jullo2007}.

 Our findings can be summarised as follows: